 About Ling Ma, MD

 Dr. Ling Ma is a board-certified medical oncologist.
-Her practice emphasis includes breast, gynecological, and ovarian cancers as well as lymphoma, head & neck cancer, and gastrointestinal cancers.
+Her practice emphasis includes breast, gynecological, and ovarian cancers as well as lymphoma, head and neck cancer, and gastrointestinal cancers.
 Dr. Ma is committed to her patients and is recognized for her excellence in care.
 She works in collaboration with other cancer specialists, such as surgeons, radiologists, pathologists, and radiation oncologists, in a multi-disciplinary approach by presenting and consulting at multiple weekly tumor boards.
 This allows Dr. Ma to provide her patients with a comprehensive treatment design using cutting-edge technology and therapies.
 Her partnership in Rocky Mountain Cancer Centers provides her patients access to US Oncology clinical trials which further cancer treatment advances.

 Clinical Care Expertise

 Medical Oncology, Baylor University Medical Center, Dallas, TX

 Shandong Medical University, China

 I feel fortunate I am able to devote my passion and knowledge to the care of cancer patients.
 I will apply the most updated evidence to the care of my patients.
 I will treat my patients holistically by not only addressing their physical complaints, but also working to help them through their emotional and spiritual challenges.